dnsimple/dnsimple-support/content/articles/common-dns-records.markdown

 ## Common Record Types

-The most common DNS record types:
+These are the most common DNS record types:

 | Type | Description |
 |------|-------------|